Volumes of Polytopes Without Triangulations: Vertex 2-Polytopes

 \textbf{Proof of Theorem \ref{thm:Main2DThm}:}

-where in the first equality we simply added $0=f_{i_{k+1}B}+f_{Bi_{k+1}}$ to each term in the sum.
-In the second equality we took advantage of the fact that the sum on $k$ is cyclic to relabel the index on the third term, and in the third equality we used (\ref{eq:main2DIdentity}). $\Box$ \\ \\ The two-dimensional calculus for calculating the area of an abstract listed 2-polytope is therefore the following.
-Take the cyclic list $l=(i_1, ..., i_n)$ which defines our 2-polytope, and go down the list adding up $F_{i_ki_{k+1}}$ at each step---there is no need to think about any triangulation.
-In practice, we never have to make reference to the actual structure of the $F_{ij}$'s, because we can just use (\ref{eq:main2DIdentity}) to simplify our resulting sum of $F_{ij}$'s into a sum of areas of triangles, if we wish.
-By making different choices of simplification, we can recover any possible triangulation.
-Thus, our calculus does much more than simply recover the particular triangulation used in (\ref{eq:ArbitraryPolygonArea}), and Theorem \ref{thm:Main2DThm} simply says that \textbf{any} triangulation obtained from this sum of $F_{ij}$'s will correspond to the correct area.
-We also note that the sum $\sum_{k}F_{i_ki_{(k+1)}}$ is a sum over vertices, due to our definition of 2-polytopes in terms of cyclic lists, and if a vertex is ``spurious'', as for example the $\{3,4\}$ vertex in the list $(1,2,3,4,3)$, then the corresponding $F_{...}$'s immediately cancel.
-Thus, any $F_{...}$'s that remain in the sum after cancellation at the $F_{...}$ level\footnote{By the phrase ``canceling at the $F_{...}$ level'' we simply mean making all cancellations that do not require ``unravelling'' the definition of the $F_{...}$'s.} label ``physical'', i.e. ``genuine'' vertices via its subscripts.
-Moreover, the expression of the area of a polygon in terms of $F_{...}$'s is independent of any triangulation, and can be used together with (\ref{eq:main2DIdentity}) to algorithmically obtain any valid triangulation.
-Example \ref{ex:Quadrilateral} below illustrates some of the utility of the two-dimensional calculus.\\ We quickly note that in Theorem \ref{thm:Main2DThm} we introduced the set of boundaries $S'=\{1, ..., N,B\}$ solely to make the expression $f_{iB}$ well-defined.
-In practice, however, we only need to use $f_{ij}$ objects whose subscripts take values in $S=\{1, ..., N\}$.
-We can extend this set of boundaries however we wish since Proposition \ref{prop:main2DProp}, which is the main result for our calculus, is independent of the set of boundaries we choose.
-This can be seen explicitly in the second equality of the proof of this proposition, where the sum vanishes regardless of what $N$ is.
+where in the first equality we simply added $0=F_{i_{k+1}B}+F_{Bi_{k+1}}$ to each term in the sum.
+In the second equality we took advantage of the fact that the sum on $k$ is cyclic to relabel the index on the third term, and in the third equality we used (\ref{eq:main2DIdentity}). $\Box$ \\ \\ The two-dimensional vertex calculus for computing the area of a vertex 2-polytope is therefore as follows.
+Take the cyclic list $l=(i_1, ..., i_n)$ which defines the polytope, and go down the list adding up $F_{i_ki_{k+1}}$ at each step---there is no need to think about any triangulation.
+In practice, we never have to make reference to the actual structure of the $F_{ij}$'s because we can just use (\ref{eq:main2DIdentity}) to simplify our resulting sum of $F_{ij}$'s into a sum of areas of triangles, if we wish.
+By making different choices of simplification, we can recover any triangulation.
+Thus, this calculus does more than recover the particular triangulation used in (\ref{eq:ArbitraryPolygonArea}), and Theorem \ref{thm:Main2DThm} says that \textbf{any} triangulation obtained from this sum of $F_{ij}$'s will correspond to the correct area.
+We also note that the sum $\sum_{k}F_{i_ki_{(k+1)}}$ is a sum over vertices, due to our definition of 2-polytopes in terms of cyclic lists, and if a vertex is ``spurious,'' as for example the $\{3,4\}$ vertex in the list $(1,2,3,4,3)$, then the corresponding $F_{...}$'s immediately cancel.
+Thus, the vertex objects that remain in the sum label ``physical,'' i.e. ``genuine'' vertices via their subscripts.
+Example \ref{ex:Quadrilateral} below illustrates some of the utility of the two-dimensional calculus.\\ We quickly note that in Theorem \ref{thm:Main2DThm} we introduced the set of boundaries $S'=\{1, ..., N,B\}$ solely to make the expression $F_{iB}$ well-defined.
+In practice, however, we only need to use $F_{ij}$ objects whose subscripts take values in $S=\{1, ..., N\}$.
+We can extend this set of boundaries however we wish since Proposition \ref{prop:main2DProp}, which is the main result for the calculus, is independent of the set of boundaries we choose.
 Equivalently, we could also choose $B^{\alpha}$ to be within the set $S$ itself, since $A(l)$ does not depend on our choice of $B^{\alpha}$.
-The example in Appendix \ref{app:2DCalculus} shows this fact in practice, as well as gives some geometric insight into what this calculus is all about.\\
+The example in Appendix \ref{app:2DCalculus} shows this fact in practice, as well as gives some geometric insight into this calculus. \begin{exmp} Consider the cyclic list $l=(1,4,2,3)$, denoting the polygon depicted in Figure \ref{fig:Quadrilateral1}.